jsallred/NLP_Project_Group3/README.md

 #### LSTM (Bidirectional)

+This model processes text data using bidirectional LSTM layers to classify political bias.

 1. **Load and Tokenize Data**:
    - Load the preprocessed data.
    - Tokenize the text using the `Tokenizer` class from Keras.